A ranger carefully inspects an inflatable llama for aquatic invasive species. Photo: Andrew Smith / GNPC

 These mussels are filter feeders, removing all nutrients from a body of water and leaving nothing for fish and other native species.
 They can increase the acidity and reduce the oxygen concentration in lakes where they live.
 The mussels also bioaccumulate any pollutants in the waters, creating high concentrations of toxins in their bodies that poison any birds, fish, or humans that eat them.

 Invasive mussels have detrimental impacts on people as well.
 They will encrust beaches with their sharp shells, making it difficult for recreational users to enjoy water access.
 They clog up water systems and hydroelectric plants, and managing the mussels is hugely expensive.
 The University of California, Riverside estimates that the Great Lakes region spends over $500 million a year on invasive mussel mitigation at power plants, water systems, and on docks and boats.

-To put it lightly, it is of the utmost importance to take preventative measures to head off the introduction of these species.
+It is of the utmost importance, to put it lightly, to take preventative measures to head off the introduction of these species.
 Leading that effort is Brian McKeon, Supervisor of the Aquatic Invasive Species Prevention Program.
 According to Brian, preventing these species from entering Glacier is especially important because of the park’s unique hydrology.